-First, you need a topic.
+To write a paragraph, first, you need a topic.
 Let’s say you are studying the Civil War.
 I like to give kids an umbrella topic (like Civil War) and a few specific options to choose from (like the Underground Railroad, Abraham Lincoln, or Civil War spies).

 Now it’s time to draft.
-Ask, “What is the MAIN IDEA of your whole essay?”
-All of their details should somehow talk about their main idea.
-Have them write the main idea, followed by the supporting details, and finally the concluding sentence.
+What is the MAIN IDEA of your whole paragraph?
+All of the details should somehow talk about that main idea.
+In a complete sentence, write the main idea, followed by the supporting details, and finally the concluding sentence.

 Abraham Lincoln did many great things in his life.